 How will the court know what you need to protect you from the respondent’s firearms violence?

 In your petition* and during any of the hearings* you participate in when you are seeking protection, you will have the opportunity to tell the court about the respondent’s* threats or acts of abuse, especially ones involving firearms.
 Every situation is different, and it is important to talk to a lawyer about your specific situation.
 You can find a lawyer using your preferred search engine.
-If you cannot afford a lawyer, contact MS Legal Help at (800) 498-1804.
+If you cannot afford a lawyer, contact MS Legal Services at (800) 498-1804.

 Your story will help the court decide what relief* to give you.
 Whether you are filling out court forms or speaking directly to the court, it is important to tell the court about the violence you experienced (working with a lawyer, if you have one), especially if the respondent used or threatened to use a firearm against you, a member of your family, any member of the community, or your pet.
 Among other things, this may include telling the court: